uswds/uswds-site/pages/documentation/guidance/performance/http2.md

 ## How to speed up HTTPS

 There are several common techniques for improving HTTPS performance under both HTTP 1.1 and HTTP/2.
 Most of them require direct access to your sever(s) and/or hosting environment, and specific knowledge of the tools or platforms in use.
-The Igvita article,[Optimizing nginx TLS time to first byte](https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/), describes how to improve HTTPS performance with nginx, but the techniques are applicable in other environments.
+The Igvita article, [Optimizing nginx TLS time to first byte](https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/), describes how to improve HTTPS performance with nginx, but the techniques are applicable in other environments.

 [HTTP]: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol
 [SPDY]: https://en.wikipedia.org/wiki/SPDY